 Advantages of Post and Beam

-Timber framing is a method used by our forefathers and their ancestors, who brought with them the skills used in Europe and other countries for centuries.
-Using traditional wooden joinery to piece together large, usually squared timbers, the connections are carved out to fit together like a complex puzzle.
+Timber framing is a construction method used for centuries by our forefathers, and they brought to the United States the skills they developed in Europe and elsewhere (Japan, for instance).
+These craftsmen use traditional methods of wood joinery to piece together large, usually squared timbers.
+The connections are carved, usually by hand, to join every piece of wood by interlocking.
 An example of such a connection is a mortise and tenon joint.
-When the connection is made, it is usually with wooden pegs because the use of metal is not practiced with timber framing; this type of framing requires a high level of skill and can be very time consuming.
-There are schools that offer courses to teach these methods such as the the ones found here.
+When the connection is made, it is usually with wooden pegs because the use of metal is not usually practiced with timber framing.
+The pegs are visible at the joints, and seeing them is a good indication that a structure is timber-framed.
+Cutting and fitting the traditional joinery is time-consuming and requires a high skill level.
+There are schools that offer courses to teach these methods such as the ones found here.

-Post and Beam, in contrast to timber framing, has a distinct look that provides a more industrial appeal.
-This method of framing also uses heavy timbers, however the connections are much less complicated; fasteners in the form of metal screws, bolts and plates are used to connect the timber pieces.
-The simpler connection usually requires less time to craft.
+Post and Beam, in contrast to timber framing, does not involve mortise and tenon joinery.
+This method of framing also uses heavy timbers, however, the connections are much less complicated; fasteners in the form of metal screws, bolts and plates are used to connect the timber pieces.
+Sometimes the connections are reinforced and decorated with metal plates.
+Other times the connectors are hidden so the structures look very similar to timber framed structures, except without visible pegs.
+These simpler connections usually require less time to craft.
 A business like Simpson Strong Tie offers plates and bracing that provide a functional solution in their Architectural Connector product line.

-One company to offer an alternative to both framing with mortise and tenon, and framing with angle/corner bracing is Connecticut Post and Beam, with their connector.
+One company to offer an alternative to both framing with mortise and tenon, and framing with angle/corner bracing or steel plates is Rothoblaas, with their connector system.Most of the Rothoblaas connectors are of the hidden variety.

 Timber framing and post and beam construction both demand tight, well-crafted joints, but post and beam fabrication is usually less labor-intensive.
 It is often very hard to distinguish between a timber frame and a well-crafted post and beam structure.
 The appreciation for traditional craftsmanship versus cost are determining factors in deciding which approach to use.
 Timber framing can add 25% over the cost of a stick-built home.
 Timber framing can cost 10-15% more than post and beam construction.
 Post and beam construction and timber framing both celebrate the beauty of wood, but post and beam breaks from pure traditional joinery.